NidhiNambiar/Spotify-Data-Analysis-/README.md

 ### Advanced Level
 1. Find the top 3 most-viewed tracks for each artist using window functions.
 2. Write a query to find tracks where the liveness score is above the average.
-3. **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
+3. Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.
 4. Find tracks where the energy-to-liveness ratio is greater than 1.2.
 5. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
-You can include the specific screenshots and graphs as described.

 ---